gevorgyana/swift-lexer-standalone/deep/README.md

 !!!
 IMPORTANT.
 DO NOT TRY TO USE -DUMP-AST, as it will try to find the standard library, and I don't think it makes sense to build that too!
 So just run -dump-parse, which will simply not analyze the code!

+HUGE UPDATE!!!!!
+I don't need the whole initiazliation procedule, the only thing required from SourceManager is a StringRef with the contents of the file;
+I can do that with a custom method!!!!!
+HURRAY :facepalm: